enterprise-oss/osso-docs/docs/idp/Okta.md

+---
+id: okta
+title: Okta
+---

+Okta is a publicly traded identity and access management company based in San Francisco.
+It provides cloud software that helps companies manage and secure user authentication into modern applications, and for developers to build identity controls into applications, website web services and devices.

 # Okta (website)
 This guide is for an end user to connect to a Service Provider via Okta.
 If you’re looking to add a new connection for an Enterprise Customer, please read our guide on Adding your first Enterprise Customer.